philok93/IoTIDS/README.md

 	USE RPL normal for malicious node, just uncomment IDS code in rpl-timers.

-#CHECKLIST FOR IDS SERVER SENSOR:#
+# Checklist FOR IDS SERVER SENSOR: #

 	1. MAKEFILE.include remove ipv6-mal and other -mal folders from compiling.
 	2. rpl-udp/project-conf.h to compile nullmac,nullrdc